 It covers coverage for medical visits, partial hospitalization, ambulance service, and limited drugs (medicines).
 OSHC insurers can offer a variety of OSHC products.

 You need to submit a report clarifying that you have had no history of any crimes.
-This is also one of the essential documents that plays a vital role in your visa application.
+This is also one of the essential documents that play a vital role in your visa application.

 When you meet all the requirements, a slight mistake in your documentation can turn out to be the reason for your failure.
 Needless to say, you must get your affairs in order.

-Organization is essential for ensuring that you fulfill all visa application standards and present all substantiating documentation to back your claims.
+The organization is essential for ensuring that you fulfil all visa application standards and present all substantiating documentation to back your claims.